-Prior to requesting additional resources, agencies are expected to identify ways to fund needs internally through a reallocation of funds or through process improvement.
+Prior to requesting additional General Fund or Highway Fund appropriations, agencies are expected to identify ways to fund needs internally through a reallocation of funds or through process improvement.
 These efforts, along with any efficiency options identified, allow state agencies to communicate to the Governor, Legislature and citizens what is being done to get the most out of existing resources and better prepare agencies for their legislative budget hearings.

 Most systems and processes have room for improvement, and any enhancement request should outline agency efforts taken and/or plans to find additional capacity.
-Agencies are encouraged to focus on improving agency performance through innovation by using an evidence-based practice and/or business case approach for new funding requests.
+Agencies are encouraged to focus on improving agency performance through innovation by using an evidencebased practice and/or business case approach for new funding requests.
 Enhancements must also include a thorough evaluation plan along with performance measures to determine if the investment of new dollars ultimately results in the intended outcomes proposed in the enhancement request.

-Agencies may propose requests for new funding in an Item for Special Consideration decision unit submitted with the Agency Request Budget.
-Enhancements proposals must include clear and concise descriptions of the results expected and funding options, including the reprioritization of resources from less effective programs or activities.
+Enhancement proposals must include clear and concise descriptions of the results expected and funding options, including the re-prioritization of resources from less effective programs or activities.
 Agencies with closely aligned programs should be aware of any competing resource priorities and develop collaborative solutions for meeting common goals.